hybridsynchaadl/hybridsynchaadl.github.io/download.md

 * macOS : osate2.app/Contents/Eclipse/configuration/org.eclipse.equinox.simpleconfigurator

-When you run the HybridSynchAADL tool, you can see the following window.
+When you run the MR-HybridSynchAADL tool, you can see the following window.

 ![OSATE](https://raw.githubusercontent.com/hybridsynchaadl/HybridSynchAADL/master/images/start.png)